-Subject Code ME366 Subject Title Produ Product Design And Development LTP 300 Credit 3 Subject Category DE Year 3 rd Semester VI
+Subject Code ME366 Subject Title Product Design And Development LTP 300 Credit 3 Subject Category DE Year Semester

 Course Objective: This course aims at introducing the students to the basic concepts of engineering design and product development with focus on the front end processes.
 At the end of this course the student is expected to demonstrate an understanding of the overview of all the product development processes and knowledge of concept generation and selection tools.